AlfredoJSpera/JavaPocketBaseConnector/README.md

 ### Create
 **Create a new record.**

-To create a new record without files you can use the `createRecord` method.
+To create a new record you can use the `createRecord` method.

-You can put the value of the fields that you have created in the admin panel inside a `Map<String, Object>`.
+The value of the fields can be put inside a `Map<String, Object>`.
 ```java
 PocketBase pb = new PocketBase("http://127.0.0.1:8090");